LTA Pledgeball League 2025 is live

 Ilminster Bowling & Tennis Club claim first place in the opening round of the LTA Pledgeball League 2025, securing a £250 grant to spend on sustainability project.

-Greenwood Park Tennis Club took second place,along with a £150 grant, and in third, Priory Tennis Club, taking £100 back to their venue to spend on increasing their sustainability.
+Greenwood Park Tennis Club took second place, along with a £150 grant, which they using to help support tennis ball recycling at the club.
+In third, Priory Tennis Club, taking £100 back to their venue to spend on increasing their sustainability.

 The total pledges in June equate to over 117,200kg of carbon dioxide emissions being saved, the equivalent of air-drying 2.34 million loads of laundry instead of using a tumble dryer.